oracle/weblogic-deploy-tooling/site/model_help.md

 The Model Help Tool provides information about the folders and attributes that are valid for sections and folders of a domain model.
 This is useful when creating a new domain model, or expanding an existing model, including discovered models.

-**NOTE:** The Model Help Tool was added as part of WebLogic Deploy Tooling 1.8.
+**NOTE:** The Model Help Tool is new in WebLogic Deploy Tooling 1.8.

 Here is a simple example using the Model Help Tool:
 ```yaml